 On Tuesday, April 13, the Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) recommended a pause on administering the Johnson & Johnson vaccine pending review of six reported cases of rare and severe blood clots in combination with low levels of blood platelets in people who received J&J vaccine.
 This decision was made in an abundance of caution.

 The response by the CDC and FDA demonstrate how well the robust vaccine safety monitoring systems work.
-The potential safety concern was identified quickly and vaccines have been paused to allow for further investigation.
+The potential safety concern was identified quickly and vaccines were paused to allow for further investigation.